Estimating the potential for shared autonomous scooters: The SRSPMD concept

 We expect SRSPMDs to have multiple advantages compared to conventional shared bicycles or scooters.
 First, due to autonomous repositioning, they will be able to serve a larger number of trips without the need for costly manual rebalancing; investigating this benefit is the main focus of the current work.
 Second, having a smaller fleet serving more trips per vehicle, combined with autonomous rebalancing, will avoid the accumulation of idle vehicles in popular destinations, a commonly cited issue with current operators.
 Lastly, self-repositioning will allow operators to provide a more \emph{reliable} service.
 Currently, use of shared bicycles or scooters is mainly opportunistic, since there is a large uncertainty about the availability of vehicles.
-This way, bicycles and scooters remain a secondary, optional choice for their users, who will still plan their trips without wanting to rely on them.
+This way, bicycles and scooters remain a secondary, optional choice for their users.
 With self-repositioning, operators can offer stronger guarantees on the availability of vehicles in the right location and thus users can rely on SRSPMDs as their \emph{primary} mode of transportation for short trips and first- and last-mile trips.
 In summary, SRSPMD operations will be fundamentally different from current shared vehicles -- either bicycles or scooters -- and could present new solutions to serve short trips in urban environments.
-Our work takes the first step in quantifying the potential benefits of SRSPMDs and raises important questions for further research.